European-Unified-ID/EUID-docs/docs/overviews/overview-dsps.md

 ## Workflow for DSPs

-The following steps provide a high-level outline of the workflow intended for DSPs that transact on EUIDs in the bid stream.
+The following steps provide a high-level outline of the workflow intended for DSPs that transact on EUIDs in the bidstream.

 The following processes occur in the background:
 - The advertiser and/or data provider passes first-party and third-party audience segments to the DSP.